mdavezac/LibXC.jl/docs/src/index.md

 ## A word about input dimensionality

-The functionals expect input arrays ρ and σ=|∇ρ|, and (optionally) a number of output arrays, for the energy `εxc`, and the different derivatives, e.g. ∂εxc/∂ρ.
+The functionals expect input arrays ρ and σ=|∇ρ|, and (optionally) a number of output arrays, for the energy `ϵ`, and the different derivatives, e.g. ∂ϵ/∂ρ.
 Because we are accessing a C library, some care must be taken when creating these arrays.

 * All arrays must be dense (contiguous in memory) and the element type must match `Cdouble`